Manchester United prioritise summer move for Ligue 1 striker Osimhen

-According to the Daily Star via Le10 Sport, Manchester United have prioritised a summer move for Lille striker Victor Osimhen, with Real Madrid also interested in the 21-year-old striker.
+Manchester United have reportedly prioritised a summer move for Lille striker Victor Osimhen, with Real Madrid also interested in the 21-year-old striker.

+MORE: Manchester United star prepared to take pay cut to seal permanent exit

-The report adds that Osimhen’s current contract still has 4 years left on it, meaning the star could command a significant fee.
+The report adds that Osimhen’s current contract still has four years left on it, meaning the star could command a significant fee, while Real Madrid are also mentioned as being one of his suitors.

 The centre-forward has bagged 18 goals and registered 6 assists in 38 appearances across all competitions this season.